 Our Performance Target

-13.2% 🤷 <= 12.0%
+13.3% 🔷 <= 12.0%

-Unit of Measure: Percent of patients readmitted
+Unit of Measure: Percent of patier nts readmitted

-Performance timeline: 2017/2018
+Performance timeline: Apr-Jun 2018

 Data Source: MOH Measurement SharePoint

 Target Source: BC Ministry of Health

 MOH 2017/18 Target for FHA 12.0%

 BC Average (2017/18) 14.4%

-BC Average and MOH Target Source: MOH Measurement SharePoint

 Notes: The annual FHA targets proposed by MOH for this metric are 12.6% for FY 2015/16, 12.4% for FY 2016/17 and 12% for FY 2017/18.
-The annual BC targets proposed for provincial average are 13.8%, 13.0%, and 12.0% for FY 2015/16 to FY 2017/18.
+The annual BC targets proposed for provincial average are 13.8%, 13.0%, and 12.0% for FY 2015/16 to FY 2015/16 to FY 2015/16.

-The readmission rate for MHSU in Q4 of 2017/18 is 11.1%; this is a significant reduction from the 13.5% readmission rate in Q3 and Q2 of 2017/18, and from the 13.9% readmission rate in Q1 of 2017/18.
-This is also a significant reduction for the same quarter in 2016/17 (12.4%).
-Although the overall readmission rate for 2017/18 (13.2%) does not meet the target for 2017/18 (12.0%), it is a reduction from the readmission rate in 2016/17 (13.5%).
-Readmission rate in Q4 2017/18 is also a record low compared to the previous seven quarters (13.5%, 13.5%, 13.9%, 12.4%, 13.7%, 14.4%, and 13.1% respectively).
-When comparing readmission rate for 2017/18 among Fraser Health communities, there is huge variation, ranging from 5.3% in Agassiz-Harrison to 16.6% in Abbotsford.
-During 2017/18, nine out of 13 Fraser Health communities did not meet the 12.0% target, ranging from rates of 13.0% in both Burnaby and Surrey to 16.6% in Abbotsford.
-Four communities met the readmission rate target, with rates ranging from 5.3% in Agassiz-Harrison to 10.3% in Langley and Maple Ridge.
+The readmission rate for MHSU in Q1 of 2018/19 is 13.3% which doesn't meet the target (12.0%) for 2017/18.
+Although this readmission rate is similar to the readmissions rate in Q1 (13.9%), Q2 (13.5%), and Q3 (13.5%) in 2017/18, it is a significant increase from the readmission rate in Q4 2017/18 (11.1%).
+When comparing readmission rate for Q1 2018/19 among Fraser Health communities, there is huge variation, ranging from 6.3% in Chiliwack to 18.5% in Mission (except for Agassiz-Harrison, a small community with 37.5% readmission rate).
+During Q1 2018/19, seven out of 13 Fraser Health communities did not meet the 12.0% target, ranging from rates of 13.2% in Delta to 37.5% in Agassiz-Harrison.
+Four communities met the readmission rate target, with rates ranging from 6.3% in Chilliwack to 11.4% in the Tricities.

 MHSU has recently established a team of substance use clinicians and staff to support, coordinate, and facilitate access to Substance Use Services.
 The team also proactively follows up with patients who present to hospitals with overdose, with the goal of engaging them in treatment and reducing the danger of further overdose and readmission.
 MHSU is also in the process of establishing an Urgent Care Response Centre (UCRC) in Surrey to provide central access for adults with mental health and substance use concerns, including those with opioid use disorder.
 The UCRC will open in July 2019 and will provide low-barrier and timely access to assessment, initiation of treatment, and connection to appropriate services.
 The extended hours of service will reduce wait-times for MHSU services and should result in decreased readmission rates.
+In addition, we are planning to review the profile of patients who are readmitted to acute to identify factors contributing to readmission and consequently address the issues when possible.
 Other initiatives, such as Integrated Transition of Care Teams (ITCT) focus on timely follow-up with clients discharged from acute services.
 This appears to reduce readmission rates at three of FHA's regional hospitals that provide coverage to six communities.
-MHSU has also established three Intensive Case Management (ICM) teams (in Maple Ridge, Langley, and Surrey) and is expanding to having teams in Chilliwack.
+MHSU has also established four Intensive Case Management (ICM) teams (in Maple Ridge, Langley, Surrey, and Chilliwack).
 ICM serves vulnerable clients who are living with serious addictions and other comorbidities, and who are homeless or at risk of homelessness.
 Among other initiatives, it is expected that this service will also reduce acute readmission rates for this at-risk group.
-MHSU is enhancing discharge planning to include improved communication with patients, families / supporters and community providers to ensure that they have the information they need for postdischarge continuity of care, self-management, and relapse prevention.
-The MHSU Dashboard includes 14 indicators, enabling physicians and administration leaders to review acute, community and tertiary sites and take necessary actions for improvement.
-One indicator measuring readmission rates monitors FH hospitals to ensure quality improvement initiatives result in reduced hospital readmission rates
+MHSU is enhancing discharge planning to include improved communication with patients, families / supporters and community providers to ensure that they have the information they need for post-discharge continuity of care, self-management, and relapse prevention.
+MHSU Dashboard has one indicator measuring readmission rates in FH hospitals to ensure quality improvement initiatives result in reduced hospital readmission rates.